flo0512/Handwritten-Character-Classifier/README.md

 - Collected and labeled 620 grayscale images (20+ samples each of A–Z)
 - Built and trained a Convolutional Neural Network (CNN) to classify the letters
 - Evaluated the model using confusion matrix and accuracy plots
+- Built a GUI with tkinter (used Copilot fpr difficult things)

 ## What I Learned:

 - How to prepare and label a small custom dataset
 - Basics of CNNs and their architecture
 - How to split and normalize image data manually
+- Basics of tkinter

 ## Model Architecture